-Each operator of a Type R reporting regulated gas gathering pipeline system shall file Form PHMSA F 7100.2.2 for an incident that meets the criteria in 49 CFR §191.3 as soon as practicable but not more than 30 days after detection of the incident.
+Each operator of a gas transmission or certain gathering pipeline system shall file Form PHMSA F 7100.2 for an incident that meets the criteria in 49 CFR §191.3 as soon as practicable but not more than 30 days after detection of the incident.
+Operators reporting an incident on Type A, B, or C gas gathering use this form.
+Operators reporting an incident on Type R gas gathering use Form PHMSA F 7100.2-2.
 Requirements for submitting reports are in §191.7 and §191.15.

 The intentional and controlled release of gas for the purpose of maintenance or other routine operating activities is not to be reported.
-For the volume reporting threshold, reports are required if the volume of gas unintentionally released is 3 million cubic feet or more.
+Reports are required if the loss of gas unintentionally released is 3 million cubic feet or more.